 - Can’t contain a number that would make the corporation look like a “Numbered Corporation” (see section 1 above)

 - Can’t include government departments or abbreviations of government departments

 - Can’t include the words ‘University’ or ‘College’ in the name

 - Can’t reference a public institution

 3. Corporate Name Search

 Named corporations must complete a NUANS report to verify the availability of the name and reserve it for 90 days.
-A NUANS report is included with Goodlawyer Basic Incorporations and Pro Start Incorporations for named corporations.
 While the NUANS report reserves the name for the purposes of creating the corporation, it does not reserve the name for use as a trademark, nor does it guarantee that the name chosen is not confusingly similar to a registered trademark.